Theo & Trudy Childrenswear

 Theo and Trudy opened their first Childrenswear store on Jervois Road in Herne Bay and it was called "Trudys" the rest is history.
-Today the company has in excess of 40 T&T Childrenswear stores around the country built by this energetic Dutchman, who took on everyone including the big retail operators in a bid to keep everyone honest.
+Today the company has in excess of over 30 T&T Childrenswear stores around the country built by this energetic Dutchman, who took on everyone including the big retail operators in a bid to keep everyone honest.
 Years ago, Theo, along with his son, Darrin, created the company's mission statement "To keep the children of South Auckland warm in winter and cool in summer..." .This is exactly what he did... and proudly the company under the reins of his son Darrin Johannink continues to do so.

 Our clothing now is enjoyed by all...
 "Fashion at a fraction" is the new mission statement.
 Quality and design are at the forefront, bringing into New Zealand clothing that is not just affordable but worth it to everyone!
 Some special pieces, pieces for every day, and pieces for our barefoot Kiwi Kids to just muck around in all day.